shellfu/automaton/README.markdown

     * json

 #### ~$ roadmap
+* A group system.
+CLI,REST (it exists but isnt very apparent, and needs fleshing out)
 * configurable metadata storage (to be a bolt on/plugin)
 * documentation on writing a plugin